Archive: August 2025

 The second study, "Energy Efficiency of Electric Transport Enterprises in Ukraine" , is devoted to practical aspects of urban electric transport - energy consumption.
 The study assesses how Ukrainian enterprises use electricity and offers recommended ways to increase energy efficiency.
 A comparison was also made with a similar electric public transport enterprise in Poland and a rating of the most energy-efficient cities in Ukraine was compiled.

 These studies are an important step towards modernizing and improving the efficiency of Ukrainian public transport.
-Read the full texts of the studies at the links below to learn more about the future of electric transport in Ukraine:
+You may access the texts of the studies (in Ukrainian) at the links below to learn more:

 The materials were developed within the framework of the project “Reform of Electric Public Transport of Ukraine”, which was implemented by the NGO “Vision Zero” from August 1, 2024 to September 30, 2025.
 The project was implemented in cooperation with the Association “Energy Efficient Cities of Ukraine” within the framework of grant support from the European Climate Foundation.
 Responsibility for the information and views expressed in the materials lies with the authors of the study.
 The European Climate Foundation cannot be held responsible for any use of the information presented in the studies and does not necessarily share the opinions, assessments and conclusions given in them.